eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 }
 ```

-I also think requiring parentheses on expressions that are ambiguous _to humans_
+I think requiring parentheses on expressions that are ambiguous _to humans_ is
-is good language design.
+good language design.

 ```ts
 function expr_tail(ctx, parent_op, left_expr) {